The Western Desert in Egypt – our 5-day adventure

 The Western Desert in Egypt is dotted by several oases.
 In the far northwest, the oasis of Siwa is quite isolated and a long trip from Cairo.
 But most of the oases form a loop from Bahariya Oasis in the north down to Al-Kharga, not far from Luxor.
 Wanting to visit the oases one after another, we planned our route coming from Luxor, through the desert, and ending in Cairo.
 This seemed logical – no backtracking and no extra ride to Cairo.

 However, in hindsight, this wasn’t the best approach.
-The southern part of the oases, from Al-Kharga to Farafra, falls under the New Valley Governorate, where strict security measures restrict tourist movements.
+The southern oases, from Al-Kharga to Farafra, are in the New Valley Governorate.
+Strict security measures there limit tourist movement.
 Police escorts and constant checkpoints made exploring frustrating.
 Additionally, desert tours from Farafra are pricier, since multiple security forces reportedly require payments before operators can enter the desert – despite it being officially off-limits.

 Had we started from Bahariya Oasis, part of the more relaxed Giza Province, these restrictions wouldn’t have applied.
 For a smoother experience, approaching the Western Desert in Egypt from the north is definitely the better option.